-The Super Bowl Champion Eagles will have a busy offseason with 15 pending free agents.
+The Super Bowl Champion Eagles will have a busy offseason with 14 pending free agents, after linebacker Zack Baun and the team reached agreement on a three-year deal prior to the start of free agency.

 NFL teams are permitted to contact and enter into contract negotiations with the certified agents of players who will become Unrestricted Free Agents on Monday, March 10.
 Free agency officially kicks off with the start of the 2025 League Year on Wednesday, March 12 at 4 PM.